 Management's Discussion and Analysis serves as an introduction to DART's basic financial statements.
-DART's basic financial statements are comprised of four components: statements of net assets; statements of revenues, expenses, and changes in net assets; statements of cash flows; and notes to the financial statements.
+DART's basic financial statements are comprised of four components: Statements of Net Position; Statements of Revenues, Expenses, and Changes in Net Position; Statements of Cash Flows; and Notes to the Financial Statements.

-The statements of net assets present information on all of DART's assets and liabilities with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of changes in the financial position of DART.
-The statements of net assets are shown on page 13 of this report.
+The Statements of Net Position presents information on all of DART's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
+Assets plus deferred outflows of resources, less liabilities, less deferred inflows of resources equals net position.
+Over time, increases or decreases in net position may serve as a useful indicator of changes in the financial position of DART.
+The Statements of Net Position is shown on page 14 of this report.

-The statements of revenues, expenses, and changes in net assets present information on revenues, expenses, capital contributions, and how DART's net assets changed during the two most recent fiscal years.
-All changes in net assets are reported as soon as the underlying event giving rise to the changes occurs, regardless of the timing of related cash flows.
+The Statements of Revenues, Expenses, and Changes in Net Position present information on revenues, expenses, capital contributions, and how DART's net position changed during the two most recent fiscal years.
+All changes in net position are reported as soon as the underlying event giving rise to the changes occurs, regardless of the timing of related cash flows.
 Thus, revenues, expenses, and capital contributions are reported in the statements for some items that result in cash flows only in future fiscal periods.
-The increase or decrease in net assets may serve as an indicator of the effect of DART's current year operation on its financial position.
-The statements of revenues, expenses, and changes in net assets are shown on page 14 of this report.
+The increase or decrease in net position may serve as an indicator of the effect of DART's current year operation on its financial position.
+The Statements of Revenues, Expenses, and Changes in Net Position are shown on page 15 of this report.

-The statements of cash flows summarize all of DART's cash flows into four categories: cash flows from operating activities; cash flows from non-capital financing activities; cash flows from capital and related financing activities; and cash flows from investing activities.
-The statements of cash flows, along with related notes and information in other financial statements, can be used to assess the following: DART's ability to generate positive future cash flows and pay its debt as the debt matures; the reasons for differences between DART's operating cash flows and operating income (loss); and the effect of cash and non-cash investing, capital, and financing activities on DART's financial position.
-The statements of cash flows are shown on pages 15-16 of this report.
+The Statements of Cash Flows summarize all of DART's cash flows into four categories: cash flows from operating activities; cash flows from investing activities; and cash flows from capital and related financing activities.
+The statements of cash flows, along with related notes and information in other financial statements, can be used to assess the following: DART's ability to generate positive cash flows and pay its debt as the debt matures; the reasons for differences between DART's operating cash flows and operating income (loss); and the effect of cash and non-cash investing, capital, and financing activities on DART's financial position.
+The Statements of Cash Flows are shown on pages 16-17 of this report.